cfantecelle/data_science_portfolio/README.md

 <br>

-With experience in Science and Research, especially in the immunology field, I look at data in a wide perspective, always thinking about the higher picture.
+With experience in Science and Research, especially in the immunology field, I look at data in a wide perspective, being able to see small details and also think about the higher picture.
 With thoroughness and the ability to identify patterns, I have been applying my knowledge into understanding real life problems, mainly related to human health.
 Recently, I also started developing skill towards analysing and understanding other kinds of data.

 <br>